ameliawong1/Recipe-Rating-Analysis/README.md

 This visualization clearly shows that recipes in the 0–10 minute bin have the highest average proportion of sugar, while other bins remain relatively low and flat.
 This supports the idea that quick recipes often contain high sugar content.

-These findings are helpful not only for dietary analysis but also for feature selection in downstream modeling.
+These findings are helpful not only for nutritional analysis but also for feature selection in later modeling.

 ## Assessment of Missingness